After Meiosis Is Complete Which Of The Following Are Produced

 If a gamete with an extra chromosome fertilizes a normal gamete, the resulting zygote will have trisomy (three copies of a chromosome).
 Conversely, if a gamete is missing a chromosome fertilizes a normal gamete, the zygote will have monosomy (one copy of a chromosome).

 Nondisjunction can also occur with the sex chromosomes (X and Y).
-For example, Turner syndrome is a condition where females have only one X chromosome (monosomy X).
+Here's one way to look at it: Turner syndrome is a condition where females have only one X chromosome (monosomy X).
 Individuals with Turner syndrome are typically short in stature and infertile.
-Klinefelter syndrome is a condition where males have an extra X chromosome (XXY).
+In real terms, Klinefelter syndrome is a condition where males have an extra X chromosome (XXY).
 Individuals with Klinefelter syndrome may have reduced fertility and other developmental issues.

 Meiosis in Different Organisms: Variations on a Theme